ur-whitelab/hoomd-tf/sphinx-docs/source/running.rst

 -------------

-By default, your model output is not saved except to send the forces (and possibly virial) to Hoomd-blue.
+By default, your model output is not saved except to send the forces (and possibly virial) to HOOMD-blue.
 You can have ``tfcompute`` capture your model output by adding ``save_output_period=100``.
 In this case, output will be saved every 100 steps.
 Note that